shreyaa-05/VAWT-self-reorienting-blades/README.md

 ## Algorithms Used

-- **Single-streamtube momentum model** — estimates blade forces, torque, and power coefficient from the local aerodynamic conditions.
+- **Single-streamtube momentum model** — estimates blade loading, torque, and power coefficient from local aerodynamic conditions.
-- **DMST-style algorithm** — evaluates upstream and downstream rotor passages separately to capture the variation in blade loading around the rotor.
+- **DMST-style algorithm** — evaluates the upstream and downstream rotor passages separately to account for their different aerodynamic conditions.
-- **Dynamic pitch integration** — solves the blade pitch response using aerodynamic torque, inertia, damping, and restoring torque.
+- **Dynamic pitch integration** — computes the time-dependent blade pitch response using aerodynamic torque, inertia, damping, and restoring torque.
-- **Numerical induction solver** — determines the induction state required by the momentum-based aerodynamic model.
+- **Numerical root solving** — solves the induction closure required by the momentum-based aerodynamic model.
-- **Multi-TSR optimization** — searches the passive mechanism parameters across multiple target tip-speed ratios to identify a robust blade configuration.
+- **Multi-TSR optimization** — searches for suitable pivot location, spring stiffness, and pitch limits across multiple target TSRs.
-- **Airfoil polar interpolation** — obtains lift and drag coefficients for the required angles of attack from the airfoil aerodynamic data.
+- **Airfoil polar interpolation** — obtains lift and drag coefficients for the required operating conditions.
-- **Controlled turbulence perturbation** — introduces prescribed flow variations to evaluate the response of the passive pitch mechanism.
+- **Controlled turbulence perturbation** — evaluates the passive pitch response under prescribed variations in the incoming flow.

 ## Implementation / Model Details

-The computational framework is implemented in Python using numerical and scientific-computing libraries.
+- The computational framework is implemented in Python and organized as a modular aerodynamic and dynamic simulation workflow.

-The main components of the model are:

-- **Airfoil model:** Provides aerodynamic coefficients used for blade force calculations.
-- **Pitch model:** Defines the passive blade pitch behavior and mechanical restoring characteristics.
-- **Single-streamtube model:** Provides the baseline aerodynamic performance prediction.
-- **DMST-style model:** Separates the rotor into upstream and downstream aerodynamic passages and evaluates their contributions to turbine performance.
-- **Dynamic pitch model:** Incorporates blade inertia, damping, and restoring torque to determine the time-dependent blade pitch response.
+- The airfoil model provides lift and drag data to the aerodynamic models.
+The single-streamtube model forms the baseline performance calculation, which is extended using the DMST-style treatment of upstream and downstream rotor passages.
+The dynamic pitch model then couples aerodynamic torque with blade inertia, damping, and restoring effects to determine the passive pitch response.
-- **Turbulence model:** Applies controlled flow perturbations to investigate the robustness of the passive response.
-- **Optimization routine:** Searches for suitable mechanical parameters across multiple TSR conditions.
-- **Advanced study:** Combines the aerodynamic, dynamic, turbulence, and optimization components for the final evaluation.
+- The optimization stage varies the mechanical parameters of the passive mechanism, including pivot location, spring stiffness, and pitch limits, and evaluates their performance across multiple TSR conditions.
+Controlled turbulence perturbations are subsequently used to assess the response of the optimized configuration.

-The final workflow therefore connects airfoil aerodynamics → rotor aerodynamic modeling → passive pitch dynamics → turbulence response → multi-TSR optimization → final verification.
+The final workflow therefore combines **airfoil aerodynamics, momentum-based rotor modeling, DMST-style analysis, dynamic pitch simulation, turbulence response, and multi-TSR optimization**.

 ## Final TSR Verification